ANOREXIA, BULIMIA, AND OTHER APPETITE AND EATING DISORDERS

 does not eat, and there is little appetite, so the person does not eat.

-imbalance is usually present with anorexia and bulimia.
-High copper and low zinc are associated
+- Copper imbalance is usually present with anorexia and

-with loss of taste and smell, and therefore a lack of appetite.
-This is a very common situation
+are associated with loss of taste and smell, and therefore a lack of

-today.
-It causes many people to
+situation today.
+It causes many

-eat irregularly or skip meals.
-It
+people to eat irregularly or skip meals.

-they do not taste their food very much.
+because otherwise they do not taste their food very much.
+This is unfortunate and recovery of the

-of balancing the body chemistry.
+natural senses is a slow process of balancing the body chemistry.

 - Distortions of the body image